 - We lost one of our theme park passes – which is worth quite a lot of money.
 The customer relations advisor replaced it in about 17.5 seconds and I didn’t need a passport, other photo id, a solicitor’s letter or a reference from my parish priest.

 - The maître d’ at Chilli’s grill, told us, “yes, I’ll serve you coffee, but I don’t think it’s very good, so I won’t charge you!”

 I could go on but you get the point.

-All this got me wondering where this service ethic comes from and whether it can be taught.
+All this got me wondering where this service ethic comes from and whether it can be taught, and how it is possible to be so customer centric.
 I’m a passionate believer in the value of customer service to successful businesses and run training courses on the subject, but is teaching customer service tactics really the thing that makes the difference?

 Reference to dear old Timothy Gallwey and his coaching equation once again illuminated my musings: